Head to head

 When should you choose Knolo?

-Choose Knolo when the bottleneck isn't can it be automated — it's who has time to build the automation.
-In n8n you have to translate your idea into a graph: trigger node, AI Agent node, memory sub-node, vector store, tools, error branches.
-In Knolo you describe the outcome ("every Friday, scan our pipeline mind, find deals that went quiet, draft a re-engagement email per contact, save them to the drafts mind") and the workspace configures the assistant, the agent, the schedule, and the integrations for you.
+Choose Knolo when the bottleneck is not whether the work can be automated, it is who has time to draw the graph.
+In n8n you translate every idea into a canvas: trigger, AI Agent, memory sub-node, vector store, tools, error branches.
+In Knolo you describe the outcome ("every Friday, scan the pipeline Mind, find deals that went quiet, draft a re-engagement email per contact, save them to the drafts Mind") and the workspace configures the agent, the schedule, and the integrations for you.

 When should you choose n8n?